giantswarm/prometheus/docs/index.md

 ![Grafana Datasource](grafana_edit_admin.png)

-Please note, that you need to update the Password and the user data (username, email, etc.) separately with the respective update buttons below each section.
+Please note, that you need to update the password and the user data (username, email, etc.) separately with the respective update buttons below each section.

 ## Check out your dashboards